“Do all the good you can, by all the means you can, in all the ways you can, in all the places you can,

 Additions and repairs to the main body of the church, and the one small addition of restrooms have been planned and constructed in keeping with the style and materials of the original 1892 building.
 Foundation piers and horizontal supports are hand-hewn timbers.
 Floors are vertical-grain Douglas Fir.
 Interior siding is ship-lap fir covered in traditional fabric with paper overlay.
 Exterior siding is 8" bevel.
 Some windows are stained glass.
 Window casings are carved.
 Decorative moldings compliment most of the doors and windows.

 The bell-tower is a particularly attractive architectural element, with louvered vents and excellent proportions.
 The lateral nave windows are pointed, divided into three registers, designed to be opened from the inside.
 Several doors are hand-made.
 The door to the bell-tower is a pointed Gothic wooden door in a pointed door frame.
 Pews are hand-made, designed with carved trefoil designed ends.

 The Church Through The Years

-Location: 242 N. Main in beautiful downtown Falls City Oregon
+Location: at the corner of N. Main St. and 1st Ave. in beautiful downtown Falls City oregon

 Time For Services: 10:00am on Sunday